gACME/ue4-style-guide/README.md

 # 3. Blueprints

 This section will focus on Blueprint classes and their internals.
-When possible, style rules conform to [Epic's Coding Standard](https://docs.unrealengine.com/latest/INT/Programming/Development/CodingStandard).
+When possible, style rules conform to [Epic's Coding Standard](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/DevelopmentSetup/CodingStandard).

-Remember: Blueprinting badly bears blunders, beware!
-(Phrase by [KorkuVeren](http://github.com/KorkuVeren))